wp-plugins/google-drive-embedder/readme.txt

 The 'Embed document' option is still the same, but now supports extra formats for which embed was disabled in older versions of the plugin.

+= I embed a (non-Google) document, but I just see some HTML in the published post =

+Specifically, you see something starting:

+&lt;!DOCTYPE html&gt;
+&lt;html...
+&lt;head...

+Most likely, you need to increase sharing settings for the file.
+In your Google Drive, find the file and click 'Share'.
+Click 'Change', and then on 'Anyone with the link can view'.
+Click 'Done'.

+If you reload your published page or post in WordPress, it should now display properly, or at least give a message saying that the document type is unsupported.
+Please get in touch if not!

 = How is this different to the plugin Google Doc Embedder? =

 Google Doc Embedder only allows you to embed other files such as PDF, Word etc in your site.
 It has nothing much to do